We would always prefer to speak to you to understand your particular transaction as every house purchase, sale or remortgage is different.

 - Arrange for all monies needed to be received from the lender and you

 - Complete purchase

 - Deal with payment of Stamp Duty Land Tax

 - Deal with application for registration at Land Registry

 Details of our property conveyancing team canbe found in our Meet the Team section on the website.

-This includes an initial appointment to take your instructions, the drafting of your Will for approval and an appointment for you to sign your Will.
+Our fee includes an initial appointment to take your instructions, the drafting of your Will, and an appointment for you to sign your Will.

 There are two LPA’s to choose from – “Property and Financial Affairs” and “Health and Welfare Decisions”